Marius-brt/PhpMyAdmin-Dark-theme/README.md

 ## 🤔 Support

 There are still some graphical bugs.
 Do not hesitate to report them [here](https://github.com/Marius-brt/PhpMyAdmin-Dark-theme/issues).
-Also, if you like the project, you can put a star ⭐
+Also, if you like the project, you can put a star ⭐ to the project.

 ## 📃 License